Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Introduction

 Thus, we can see that

 where

-Therefore a polynomial of weighted degree $d$ precomposed with a left translation is still of weighted degree $d$.)
-This definition of $\mathcal{A}_d$ is in contrast from \cite{fassler2020dorronsoro}, where they only considered horizontal polynomials, i.e., polynomials that depend only on the `horizontal coordinates' $x_{1,1},\cdots,x_{1,k_1}$; here we are allowing for non-horizontal coordinates, provided they satisfy the weighted degree condition.
+Therefore, a polynomial of weighted degree $d$ precomposed with a left translation is still of weighted degree $d$.

+\item This definition of $\mathcal{A}_d$ is in contrast from \cite{fassler2020dorronsoro}, where they only considered horizontal polynomials, i.e., polynomials that depend only on the `horizontal coordinates' $x_{1,1},\cdots,x_{1,k_1}$; here we are allowing for non-horizontal coordinates, provided they satisfy the weighted degree condition.
+Our definition of $\mathcal{A}_d$ in the case $G=\mathbb{H}^3$ agrees with that of \cite{fassler2020dorronsoro} only for $d=0$ and $d=1$. \end{enumerate} \end{remark}